 Should you use complementary medicine?

-plans.
+Some of these treatments may be covered by your health insurance.
 But check to see what your plan covers.

 What are the risks?

 The greatest risk is that you may use these treatments instead of going to your regular doctor.
 Complementary medicine should be in addition to treatment from your doctor.
 Otherwise you may miss important treatment that could save your life.

-means you could become a victim of fraud.
+Also, complementary medicine isn't controlled as much as standard medicine.
+This means you could become a victim of fraud.
 Sellers or people who practice complementary medicine are more likely to be frauds if they:

-Require large up-front payments.
+- Require large up-front payments.

-Promise quick results or miracle cures.
+- Promise quick results or miracle cures.

-you not to trust your doctor.
+- Warn you not to trust your doctor.

 What are the benefits?